AdobeDocs/experience-platform.de-DE/help/profile/ui/merge-policies.md

 Beim Erstellen oder Aktualisieren einer Zusammenführungsrichtlinie wird geprüft, ob die Zusammenführungsrichtlinie eine der von Ihrer Organisation definierten Datennutzungsrichtlinien verletzt.
 Data usage policies are part of Adobe Experience Platform [!DNL Data Governance] and are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on specific [!DNL Platform] data.
 For example, if a merge policy was used to create a segment that activated to a third-party destination, and your organization had a data usage policy preventing the export of specific data to third parties, you would receive a &quot;[!UICONTROL Data governance policy violation detected]&quot; notification when attempting to save your merge policy.

 Diese Benachrichtigung enthält eine Liste der Datennutzungsrichtlinien, die verletzt wurden, und ermöglicht Ihnen das Anzeigen von Details zur Verletzung, indem Sie eine Richtlinie aus der Liste auswählen.
-Upon selecting a violated policy, the [!UICONTROL Data lineage] tab provides the reason for the violation and the [!UICONTROL Affected activations], each providing more detail into how the data usage policy has been violated.
+Upon selecting a violated policy, the **[!UICONTROL Data lineage]** tab provides the reason for the violation and the affected activations], each providing more detail into how the data usage policy has been violated.

 Um mehr über Data Governance in Adobe Experience Platform zu erfahren, lesen Sie zunächst den [Überblick zu Data Governance](../../data-governance/home.md).